MicrosoftDocs/entra-docs/docs/identity/saas-apps/qliksense-enterprise-tutorial.md

 # Tutorial: Microsoft Entra SSO integration with Qlik Sense Enterprise Client-Managed

-In this tutorial, you'll learn how to integrate Qlik Sense Enterprise Client-Managed with Microsoft Entra ID.
+In this tutorial, you learn how to integrate Qlik Sense Enterprise Client-Managed with Microsoft Entra ID.
 When you integrate Qlik Sense Enterprise Client-Managed with Microsoft Entra ID, you can:

 * Control in Microsoft Entra ID who has access to Qlik Sense Enterprise.
 * Enable your users to be automatically signed-in to Qlik Sense Enterprise with their Microsoft Entra accounts.
 * Manage your accounts in one central location.

-Note that there are two versions of Qlik Sense Enterprise.
+There are two versions of Qlik Sense Enterprise.
 While this tutorial covers integration with the client-managed releases, a different process is required for Qlik Sense Enterprise SaaS (Qlik Cloud version).

 ## Prerequisites